arsemag/GDP-Router/README.md

 ip_in_network(): method is another key component that determines if a given IP address belongs to a particular network

+route_sort_key(self, route): Function returns current route to see for aggregations

+try_merge_routes(self, origin, last, has_been_aggregated, i, j): Function to check if two routes can be merged and create a new aggregated route

 ### TESTING ###